gihonglee/gihonglee/README.md

 - ⚡ Fun fact: My goal this year is to make 300 streak!
 - 🌱 Project 2022:

-   Future Project Ideas : Algorithm that convert from Sound to Image, AI for Gaming

    Apr (In progress...) : Website building using Django, Time Series Analysis, Regression Project